ZavierKamath/WDM-Statistical-Analysis-Su23-Su24-/README.md

 To learn how I actually coded everything, look at the jupyter notebook "WDM Statistical Analysis Walkthrough"

 Note: The module disSat from Dr. Stacy Kim may need to be imported by hand for everything to work.

+## CV

+My CV is also posted.
+Please check it out!